 Today has seen a programme focused around the main challenges in healthcare, careers in the sector, the first ten years after studying Medical Sciences and also providing space for mentoring discussions.

 Key speakers included Rhodes Trustee Emeritus, Sir John Bell (Alberta & Magdalen 1975), Regius Professor of Medicine at Oxford University, and Sir Bruce Keogh, NHS England's Medical Director.
-Profiles of the main speakers can be read here
+Read profiles of the main speakers.

 Thank you to everyone who took part in this Biomedicine Conference.
 Below is a summary of the discussion and topics as reported through the social media channels of the Rhodes Trust.
 Do join the conversation #Rhodesbiomed.